A Starter’s Guide to R&D Tax Credits

 4. Complete the CT600 form.This is the Corporation Tax form which needs to be filed and submitted to HMRC annually.
 It is particularly important to fill in this form correctly as it’s the form that allows you to make your claim for R&D tax credits.
 It needs to include all of the above documents and calculations.

 5. Receive cash.If accepted, HMRC will provide payment within 3 – 8 weeks.
 If HMRC are unconvinced by the application the company will undergo further enquiries.

 The key to a successful R&D claim is to complete the correct forms with succinct supportive documents and accurate calculations.
 Admittedly these can be complex and is why we often recommend seeking professional support when you claim R&D.

 The other decision which many people forget to consider is if a business venture is failing, would it be a better option to carry forward trading losses against future revenue, or should the company receive instant tax credits instead?
 We can certainly advise which would be better depending on your individual circumstance and your overall business goals.
-To discuss your potential R&D claim further, make a free no-obligation appointment today by calling 01865 24 55 11.
+To discuss your potential R&D claim further, Book a Consultation today by calling 01865 24 55 11.